oicr-gsi/illumina-run-dirs/check-and-clean/README.md

   * 1 : do not clean the run

-##seqware.py
+##fpr.py

-Searches for and reports the status of fastqs in SeqWare according to sequencer run name
+Searches for and reports the status of fastqs in FPR according to sequencer run name

 ```
-usage: seqware.py [-h] --run RUN [--fpr FPR] [--verbose]
+usage: fpr.py [-h] --run RUN [--fpr FPR] [--verbose]
-Searches for and reports the status of fastqs in SeqWare according to
+Searches for and reports the status of fastqs in FPR according to
 sequencer run name
 optional arguments:
   -h, --help         show this help message and exit
   --run RUN, -r RUN  the name of the sequencer run, e.g.
                      111130_h801_0064_AC043YACXX
-  --fpr FPR, -f FPR  The SeqWare file provenance report to search
+  --fpr FPR, -f FPR  The FPR file provenance report to search
   --verbose, -v      Verbose logging
 ```